Local and Regional Electric Mobility Planning Partners

-Like statewide and multistate partners, local, Tribal, and regional planning organizations can play a key role in connecting stakeholders and identifying available funding, as well as in providing technical expertise.
+Like statewide and multistate partners, local and regional planning organizations can play a key role in connecting stakeholders and identifying available funding, as well as in providing technical expertise.

-Clean Cities coalitions are well positioned to help connect rural entities with local partners for developing and executing EVSE projects.
+Clean Cities coalitions are well positioned to help connect urban entities with local partners for developing and executing electric mobility charging projects.
 These coalitions engage with more than 20,000 stakeholders across the United States.
 Typical coalition members include:

 - Automotive businesses and dealerships;